 2. Directional Signage for Offices

-You may be able to find generic wayfinding signs that point the way to common features like restrooms or exits, but these generic signs won’t reinforce your branding.
-Sticking with premade wayfinding signage also means you’ll be stuck with labeling your offices and conference rooms as things like “1A” instead of personalized names.
+You may be able to find generic wayfinding signs that point the way to common areas like restrooms or exits, but these generic signs won’t reinforce your branding.
+Sticking with premade wayfinding signage also means you’ll be stuck with labeling your offices and conference rooms as things like “1A” instead of giving them personalized names.

 With personalized office directional signs, you can label rooms more specifically and get creative with how you name rooms, wings or common areas in your building.
 Try coming up with names that tie in with what your company does or the city it’s located in.
 With personalized signage, you can also include an office building directory to help visitors and employees find the room they’re looking for.
 In addition to identifying your building in a more personal way, you can also reinforce your branding through these signs by using fonts and colors consistent with your brand.
 You can even incorporate your logo.